carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 The result looks a little intimidating, but if you obtained a result that looks like the above one do not worry.
 Next, we need to open an internet browser.
-In a new tab let's type the next line.
+In a new tab type the next line.

 ~~~